agostof/BrAPI-FastAPI/server/README.md

         # status=[]  # optional
     )
 ```
-Then use that information to create **CommonCropNamesResponseResult** and **CommonCropNamesResponse**.
+Then we combine the data and metadata to create **CommonCropNamesResponseResult** and **CommonCropNamesResponse**.
 If we put it all together we have the following:
 ```python
 @app.get('/commoncropnames', response_model=CommonCropNamesResponse)
 def get_commoncropnames(